learn-co-curriculum/sql-book-insert-and-select/README.md

 SELECT name FROM wizards;
 ```

 We would now get two identical results.
-Less than ideal if we're trying to provide a consice dataset.
+Less than ideal if we're trying to provide a concise dataset.
 Luckily, we can pass in the `DISTINCT` keyword, which will automagically eliminate and duplicate results.

 ```sql
 SELECT DISTINCT name FROM wizards;